 “For out of the overflow of the heart the mouth speaks” Matthew 12:34

 I’ll never forget a double date that Martie and I had with another couple in college.
 I was driving, which meant that my then fiancée, Martie, was in the front with me while the other couple was sitting in the back.
-My friend in the back was an All-American pitcher for our college baseball team, and he was engaged to a popular co-ed on campus.
+My friend in the back was an All-American pitcher for our college baseball team, and he was engaged to a popular young lady on campus.
 As we rode along, our group conversation eventually dropped off and Martie and I thought we heard soft singing coming from the backseat.
 I could hardly believe it!
 This macho athlete was actually serenading his girlfriend!
 This guy had it bad—he had a “heart condition” that needed to be expressed!

 We all have “heart conditions.”
 They’re those deeply rooted thoughts and feelings that ultimately show up in our words.
 Which makes our tongues the tattletales of the true condition of our heart.
 As Jesus said, “Out of the overflow of the heart the mouth speaks.”